vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/mUlAvidyA-nirAsaH.md

 We hereby express our gratitude to all donors (see next page....) who have magnanimously contributed towards this reprint edition.
 We solicit the opinion of discerning readers on this book & on all the activities of the Karyalaya.
 We conclude this note remembering the lotus feet of Swamiji who rendered a yeomen service in the field of Vedanta & laid a firm foundation in the form of Adhyatma Prakasha Karyalaya for its propagation.

 Publishers

-Date : 25.5.2009 Jyeshta Suddha Prathama Virodhi Samvattsara
+Jyeshta Suddha Prathama Virodhi Samvattsara

-अस्य ग्रन्थस्य मुद्रापणे धनसहायकर्तृणां शुभनामधेयानि १) अन्तरङ्ग भक्तः

-१४,०८८-०० २) श्री श्री स्वरूपानन्देन्द्र सरस्वती स्वामिनः,

-विशाखपट्टणं शारदापीठः

-१,१००-०० ३) डा. हेमलता, बेङ्गळूरु -

-२,५०१-०० ४) श्री स्वामी निजानन्दभारती,

-२,३००-०० ५) श्री एं. वि. रामचन्द्रः, बेङ्गळूरु - २,०००-०० ६) श्री ए. वि. श्रीधरः, मैसूरु -

-२,०००-०० ७) श्री जे.टि. सोमशेखरः, मैसूरु -

-१,०००-०० ८) श्री वेङ्कटरमणः कारन्तरः, बेङ्गळूरु - १,०००-०० ९) श्रीमती सत्यवती राजनाथः, बेङ्गळूरु - १,०००-०० १०) श्री के. सि. सुब्रह्मण्यः, बेङ्गळुरु - ५०१-०० ११) श्री स्वर्णा, बेङ्गळूरु -

-५००-०० १२) श्री एस्. वेङ्कटसुब्रह्मण्यः, मुंबयि - ५००-०० १३) श्री टि. बि. लक्ष्मणराव् -

-५००-०० १४) श्री एन्. प्रदीपः, होळेनरसीपुर -

-५००-०० १५) श्री एस्. शरत्, मैसूरु -

-२००-०० १६) श्री एच्. एन्. रङ्गस्वामी, बेङ्गळूरु - २००-००

-१७) श्रीमती टि. के. रुक्मिणियम्मा, बेङ्गळूरु २००-०० महदुपकर्तृणां एतेषां सर्वेषां श्री श्री सच्चिदानन्देन्द्र सरस्वतीमहास्वामिनः समस्तविधश्रेयोऽभिवृद्धिं कुर्वन्त्विति सप्रश्रयं श्री सद्गुरुचरणयुगले भक्तिपूर्वकं प्रणम्य संप्रार्थयामः ।

 ### INTRODUCTION

 Mr. Subba Rau has written a valuable work.
-His Mulavidya Nirasa represents, as its other name implies, the Vedantic Truth as taught by Yajnavalkya, Goudapada, Sankara and Suresvara.
+His Mulāvidyā Nirasa represents, as its other name implies, the Vedantic Truth as taught by Yajnavalkya, Goudapada, Sankara and Suresvara.
 Later Vedantins came too much under the power of Reason divorced from Intuition, Intellect severed from Life; and hence in their hands the Brahman of the Upanishads, the soul of the Universe, has become a dry abstraction, a concept void of human interest.
 It marks the decadence of the metaphysical sense, and the triumph of the dead forms of thought to which myraid-sided Life is forced to conform itself.
 The result is obvious.
 Vedanta has ceased to be a living force; and notwithstanding the lip homage paid to the System of Sankara its followers have become either pessimistic anchorites looking with unconcealed pity on the struggles of the ignorant, or selfish seekers of the goods of life, declaring that truth is beyond the reach of man, and its realization possible only after death.
 They argue that so long as we identify ourselves with the physical body we are not enlightened; and, as this identification is inevitable while we live, to aspire to an immediacy of knowledge, with breath in our body, is to attempt the impossible.
 Thus even without the insidious' efforts of adverse critics, Vedanta has long ago come to lose its vitality, and degenerate into a sanctified superstition.

-Mr. Subba Rau has set before himself the task of pointing

 1. many-sided.
 2. recluses.
-3. not clearly perceptible but harmfulout the radical errors that have crept into later Vedanta, defacing, disfiguring and very nearly killing out its central Truth.
+3. not clearly perceptible but harmful

+Mr. Subba Rau has set before himself the task of pointing out the radical errors that have crept into later Vedanta, defacing, disfiguring and very nearly killing out its central Truth.
 If by his noble endeavour that Truth can be made to emerge from the obscuraton' that it has so long suffered, he will have laid every lover of Vedanta under a deep debt of gratitude.
 To an individual or a nation, nothing is more precious than, spiritual truths - truths in which Vedantic Literature is especially rich.

 As this work, to be properly understood presupposes the reader's acquaintance with the later form of Vedanta as expounded at present, I will summarize the main doctrines of the latter and show how they fail to establish the Truth, but turn Vedanta into a mere handmaid of mysticism.